 Life is a struggle, whether it is for mere survival or for achieving a good life.
 Given the individual differences in circumstances and life goals, there are infinite ways to go through life; science cannot predict which path one chooses, nor which path leads to success, however one defines it.

-But human experience, both personal and collective, current and historical, confirms the ultimate truth that life is full of struggle and suffering.
+But human experience, both personal and collective, current and historical, confirms the ultimate truth that life is full of struggle and suffering, only some of which is avoidable through one’s actions.
 Therefore, it seems reasonable for Peterson to assert that the undeniable reality of suffering must be the foundation for living a meaningful life.
 Stated simply, Peterson raises a fundamental question: Given the reality of suffering, what activity will you pursue today which will be not only good for you but also for those around you and beyond?
 What activity will you pursue that will be good for you not just for today, but also for tomorrow, days after tomorrow, and forever?

 This is the fundamental question of meaning and purpose or how we should live as human beings.
 Peterson’s answer to this fundamental question is also surprising simple: You have a moral obligation or a responsibility to yourself and your loved ones to aim at the greatest good according to your conscience and best understanding, then to pursue it each day with self-discipline, integrity, and courage; this is a narrow and difficult path demanding hard work and self-sacrifice, but the alternative is to waste your life in misery or despair.
 This sounds like a reasonable proposition worthy of serious consideration.